marsriot/plex-movie-picker/README.md

 ### Stop scrolling.
 Start watching.

-A self-hosted web app that reads your **Plex** movie library and helps you decide what to watch — powered by **Claude** for mood-based picks.
+A self-hosted web app that reads your **Plex** movie library and helps you decide what to watch. powered by **Claude** for mood-based picks.

 ![Reel Pick — Mood tab](docs/mood-landing.png)